6 questions you missed in our mobile development webinar

 Every month, our expert services team hosts a webinar on topics that interest our developer community.
 And during each of these expert webinars, we receive a number of excellent questions.
 We can’t get to all of them due to time constraints, but we can share the answers to those missed questions post event.
-So, here are our answers to those questions that were asked during the Mobile App Development Webinar, presented by Bailey Everitt.

 The ‘$currentDeviceType’ enumeration is set by default by detecting the browser and using that information to set the proper value.
 However, if the URL is set to use a different device type (e.g. navigating to http://myappurl/?device=desktop on a phone), this will take precedence.
 You can test this yourself by opening your app on different device types and appending ‘?device=phone’ or ‘?device=desktop’ to your URL and observing what happens.

 Question 2: Can I publish my app to the proper App Stores when running on premises?

 Yes!
 As long as you configure your app to allow for mobile access, and the app is available from a wireless connection, your app can be made available through the proper stores (Windows, Google Play, and Apple App Stores).
 For a step-by-step guide to do so, please read this How To article.